-As a leader, there may not be a crystal ball to tell you exactly which employees will become disengaged and leave, but employee engagement and retention training experts have come up with some very clear indicators of disengaged employees that can help you prevent much of your unwanted employee turnover and lack of discretionary effort.
+As a leader, there may not be a crystal ball to tell you exactly which employees will become disengaged and apt to leave, but employee engagement and retention training experts have come up with some very clear indicators of disengaged employees that can help you prevent much of your unwanted employee turnover and lack of discretionary effort.

 Why Most Employees Leave Is Not A Surprise

 Numerous studies have been conducted on disengaged employees and why employees leave.
 The reasons are not a surprise.
 In fact they are basic common sense.
 But each reason should be examined for ways they can be addressed before employees take off for what they expect will be greener pastures.

 The average cost of replacing an employee is high.
 The cost of replacing high performing and strategic talent is even higher.
 You lose not only the time and resources it took to find, hire, and train the talent, but, with each employee that leaves, you risk decreased morale, lost productivity, damaged customer relationships, and a hit to your bottom line.

 Your challenge as an employer who recognizes the high cost of replacing talent is to implement the “fixes” before the employment bond is broken.

 Research on Disengaged Employees to Help Predict and Prevent Unwanted Attrition